apache/mxnet/docs/tutorials/onnx/export_mxnet_to_onnx.md

 help(onnx_mxnet.export_model)
 ```

-From the above API description, we can see that export_model API accepts two kinds of inputs:
+From the above API description, we can see that the `export_model` API accepts two kinds of inputs:

 1. MXNet sym, params objects:
     * This is useful if we are training a model.
 At the end of training, we just need to invoke the `export_model` function and provide sym and params objects as inputs with other attributes to save the model in ONNX format.